Trump, gun-control & more: Videos on the US election 2016

 The rise of Donald Trump has left many election-watchers scratching their heads.
 How did somebody famous mostly for turning a patchy career in real-estate into reality television stardom get to be one election away from assuming the most powerful office on the planet?
 The compelling Donald Trump: the Apprentice President tells the story of Trump’s rise to secure the Republican Party Presidential nomination as a film crew follows his progress for 200 days.

 Trump’s Angry America sets out the circumstances that enabled this improbable candidate to emerge as a potent force in American Politics.
-Examining the racially divided town of Bakersfield, California, this revealing programme sheds light on the increasingly visible racial ruptures in American society and the causes of these faults.
+Examining the racially divided town of Bakersfield, California, this revealing program sheds light on the increasingly visible racial ruptures in American society and the causes of these faults.
 In turn, it examines how they play into the Trump narrative, which exploits these fissures.

 Trump’s candidacy sent shockwaves reverberating throughout the American political establishment.
 However, his nomination hasn’t been met with quiet acquiescence, rather it has met resistance from all quarters, including the Republican Party.
 Never Trump meets these objectors, who form a faction within the Republican Party called “Never Trump”.
 It looks at their motivations, methods and asks that begging question: is the need to keep Trump out worth casting a vote for the other side?
-This programme has become even more timely since high-profile Republicans began abandoning the candidate very publicly following the release of audio in which he speaks about sexually harassing women.
+This program has become even more timely since high-profile Republicans began abandoning the candidate very publicly following the release of audio in which he speaks about sexually harassing women.

 Election Issues: Guns, Immigration, Policing